Understanding Code Violations in Virginia & Their Impact on Selling Your House

 How much will it cost to repair code violations?

-The cost to fix code violations varies based on factors like the nature of the violations and repair needs.
+The cost to fix code violations varies based on factors such as the nature of the violations and the required repairs.
 Here’s how you can manage these expenses:

-• Prepare a budget that takes into account both planned and unexpected costs.
-Save some extra money in case something comes up that you didn’t expect.
+- Prepare a budget that accounts for both planned and unexpected costs.
+Save some extra money in case something unexpected comes up.

-Addressing code violations swiftly maintains property value and ensures legality and safety.
+Addressing code violations promptly maintains property value, ensures compliance, and promotes safety.

 Are there any financial assistance programs available for code violation repairs in Virginia?